rackerlabs/rackspace-how-to/content/general/billing-services-overview.md

 <img src="{% asset_path general/billing-services-overview/chargestodate.png %}" alt="" />

 **Note**: This page only displays the Rackspace Cloud usage that you accrued after your last invoice was generated.
 Usage accrues throughout the month, and totals update on a daily basis.
 Some products and services may take up to 24 hours to appear on this page.
-Additionally, some charge totals only appear after any discounts are applied.
+Additionally, some charge totals only appear after any discounts have been applied.

 ### Set a billing threshold